 Andrew Cochran is a Canadian writer, producer, and university instructor.
 He helps companies simplify complex circumstances and curates journalismAI.com, an independent database of developments in AI and journalism.

 He is a member of the Faculty of Computer Science at Dalhousie University and teaches Communicating Computer Science Ideas to graduate students.

 As head of news strategy for CBC, Canada’s public broadcaster, he designed and facilitated the transformation to ‘mobile first’ for local services and led cross-functional teams to develop CBC’s first and third digital stations.
 Immediately before, he was CBC’s senior managing director for Atlantic Canada, responsible for journalism and operations at ten stations during a prolonged period of restructuring.

 As founder of Cochran Entertainment, he grew a regional start-up into an international provider of linear and digital content, specializing in science/technology documentaries and family programming.
 Notable titles included a 26-part series about the inception and growth of the Internet for US public television and the creation of the international children’s character Theodore Tugboat, distributed in 80+ countries.
 He was an early originator of digital media for CBC, CTV, PBS, Discovery, Showcase, CPAC, and DirectTV Latin America.

+He has a research-based master’s degree in electronic commerce (computer science, law, business).
 He has taught courses as a sessional lecturer in law (Entertainment Law, Information Technology Transactions), journalism (Business Fundamentals for Journalists, Emerging Business Models), and business (Export Marketing).
-He began working as a reporter in Halifax, then produced news programs at CTV in Toronto.
-His awards include EY Entrepreneur of the Year (communications) and an honorary DCL (King’s).